grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-backend-component.md

 ### CallResource

-You can also add custom endpoints to your app plugin by adding a CallResource handler to your backend component directly.
-You will have to implement the logic to handle multiple requests.
+You can also add custom endpoints to your app plugin by adding a `CallResource` handler to your backend component directly.
+You must implement the logic to handle multiple requests.

 ```go title="app.go"
 func (a *App) CallResource(ctx context.Context, req *backend.CallResourceRequest, sender backend.CallResourceResponseSender) error {